dev-sandip/homelytics/README.md

+# Homelytics

-Welcome to the Flat Management System!
-This system is designed to streamline various aspects of managing a flat, making it easier for a small group of four people to handle tasks such as financial management, household chores, and more.
+Welcome to Homelytics!
+Where Home Management Meets Efficiency.

+Homelytics is a web application designed to streamline various aspects of managing your home, making it easier to handle tasks such as financial management, household chores, and more.

 ## Features